 A clinical trial is a research study in human volunteers to answer specific health questions.
 Carefully conducted clinical trials are the fastest and safest way to find treatments that work in people and ways to improve health.

-Search for a clinical trial for yourself, a family member or friend.
+Search for a clinical trial for yourself, a family member or a friend.